aboutcode-org/scancode-toolkit/docs/source/rst_snippets/note_snippets/core_indep.rst

 .. note::

-    All the Core Options are independent options, i.e. They don't depend on other options.
+    All the Core Options except for ``--additional-license-directory`` are independent options, i.e.
+    They don't depend on other options.